Yard Debris Schedule

 - Contact name and best available contact phone number

-- Section marked on property where mulch is to be placed
+- The section of your property where compost is to be placed

-If you choose to pick up the mulch on your own, make sure you bring a shovel.
-If there is a City employee available they will assist you with equipment, loading the bed of your pickup truck as a courtesy.
-Any citizen can pick up mulch, you do not have to be a City Resident.
+Compost is available for anyone to pick up.
+If you choose to pick up the compost on your own, please make sure to bring a shovel.
+If City staff is available, they will assist you with equipment and loading the bed of your pickup truck.